larsid/fogbed/README.md

 # Install

-The `install-fogbed.sh` script automates the installation of the Fogbed tool and its dependencies on Ubuntu-based systems.
+The `install-fogbed.sh` script automates the installation of the Fogbed tool and its dependencies on Ubuntu-based Linux systems.
 The following command uses `wget` to download the script and install Fogbed from the GitHub repository:

 `wget https://raw.githubusercontent.com/larsid/fogbed/main/install-fogbed.sh && chmod +x install-fogbed.sh && sudo ./install-fogbed.sh`